josephvusich/fdf/README.md

-      --preserve PATTERN    (deprecated) alias for --protect PATTERN -p, --protect PATTERN     prevent files matching glob PATTERN from being modified or deleted may appear more than once to support multiple patterns -q, --quiet               don't display current filename during scanning -r, --recursive           traverse subdirectories -n, --skip-header LENGTH  skip LENGTH bytes at the beginning of each file when comparing implies --minimum-size LENGTH+1 -v, --verbose             display additional details regarding protected paths
+      --preserve PATTERN    (deprecated) alias for --protect PATTERN -p, --protect PATTERN     prevent files matching glob PATTERN from being modified or deleted may appear more than once to support multiple patterns rules are applied in the order specified -q, --quiet               don't display current filename during scanning -r, --recursive           traverse subdirectories -n, --skip-header LENGTH  skip LENGTH bytes at the beginning of each file when comparing implies --minimum-size LENGTH+1
+      --unprotect value     remove files added by --protect may appear more than once
+                            rules are applied in the order specified -v, --verbose             display additional details regarding protected paths
 ```